MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 8/README.md

             dfs(w)
 ```

+Why do we need DFS?
+Why do we need a loop?
+- to initialize visited array
+- The loop in the DFS part to check the nodes that havn't been visited
+- a graph can have more than one components (unconnect graph)
+- a graph can be unconnected with multiple separate parts.
+- so if it is all connected so as long as we get into DFS then it is connected

+## DFS Example (using the algorithm)

 Notes:
 - To trace the operation algorithm we use a stack.
 - When we make a recursive call (eg (dfs(v)), we push v onto the stack).
 - When v becomes a dead-end (ie: no more adjacent unvisited neighbors) it is popped off the stack.
 - Typically we break ties for next unvisited neighbor by using alphabetical order.

+pg 40
+Start with vertex and do the DFS order - start at data
+> DFS vistied list: dcgbacfh

 page 41
 > DFS: a b f e g c d h